Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the extent of directors’ and shareholders’ involvement in restructuring procedures?

-Typically, in both Bankruptcy and Insolvency Act proposals and Companies’ Creditors Arrangement Act restructuring proceedings, the debtor remains in control of its assets and operations, subject to the oversight of a court-appointed officer.
+Typically, in both Bankruptcy and Insolvency Act proposals and Companies’ Creditors Arrangement Act proceedings, the debtor remains in control of its assets and operations, subject to the oversight of a court-appointed officer known as the monitor.
 As such, directors continue to play an active role in the design and implementation of a restructuring process.
-Shareholders of a debtor who are not directors or officers play a minor role in restructuring proceedings.
+Shareholders of a debtor who are not directors or officers play a minor role, if any, during restructuring proceedings.